aleksanp/cian_prices/README.md

 # cian_prices
-learn and predict flat prices
+Prepare the data and make a model which can predict flat prices.

 The data were downloaded from cian.ru.
 It includes the prices of new buildings in Moscow and Moscow region.